SchoemanClaudia/TheScoop/README.md

 - **Social Media Integration:**

   - The website provides quick access to the brand’s social media profiles (Instagram and Twitter).
-    - Allowing users to follow along on their ice cream journey and stay updated on new reviews and content.
+    - Allows users to follow along on their ice cream journey and stay updated on new reviews and content.

   - Social media icons are placed prominently in the footer to maintain easy access.